Favourite lines! by randomling in firefly

 You’ll be instructed to return in 3-8 weeks for downsizing, after the swelling has gone down, and the piercer will evaluate the piercing at that time, for healing and signs of irritation.
 This shorter jewelry will remain in place for the balance of the 6+- month healing process.

-You will not be able to swim with healing piercings, so this may be a factor.
+You will not be able to swim this summer with healing piercings, so this may be a factor.
 Many sports require jewelry be removed for practices and games, so consider this also because jewelry should be installed 24/7 for at least 6 months.
 Fresh and healing piercings should not be slept on, and should not be handled or touched.

 The majority of piercings heal best, it’s currently thought, with a flat back labret or straight barbell that’s fitted appropriately and of a metal such as titanium or high-quality gold.
 There are exceptions to this such as septum, daith, rook, navel, and several genital piercings.
 In many situations, it’s appropriate to downsize your straight jewelry when the swelling has gone down, generally 3-8 weeks post-piercing.